gl-inet/docs3.x/docs/setup/gl-sf1200/more_settings.md

 ## Advanced

-Click `Advanced` to direct to Luci which is the default web interface of OpenWrt.
+Click `Advanced` to direct to LuCI which is the default web interface of OpenWrt.
 You can check the detailed system log or conduct more advanced configurations there.

 ![advanced](https://static.gl-inet.com/docs/en/3/setup/gl-sf1200/luci.jpg){class="glboxshadow"}

-Click **install Luci**, you will get the succefully installed.
+Click **install LuCI**, you will get the succefully installed.

 ![advanced](https://static.gl-inet.com/docs/en/3/setup/gl-sf1200/lucisuccess.jpg){class="glboxshadow"}

-Click **Close**, then click the link of Luci, you will get the Luci webUI
+Click **Close**, then click the link of LuCI, you will get the LuCI webUI

 ![advanced](https://static.gl-inet.com/docs/en/3/setup/gl-sf1200/Luci_login.jpg){class="glboxshadow"}